mt40/vscode-todo-parser/README.md

 *Note that multi-line comment style is only supported in languages that have the syntax in the example.*

 ##Contribution
-This is a small project by a passionate student so any contribution is welcome :)
+This is a small project by a passionate student so any contribution is welcome and loved :+1: